 - Ukulele for Kids – Hal Leonard Ukulele Method Series is another good option if you are looking for a method book that you can use at home to introduce your kids to the ukulele.
 There are lots of songs that parents will know maybe not so many that kids will recognize like Yellow Submarine, This Land Is Your Land, Rock Around the Clock, You Are My Sunshine, and Barbara Ann.
 This book comes with a CD that has tracks for demonstration and play-along.
 Some of the lessons are: parts of the uke; holding the instrument; hand position; reading music notation and counting; notes on the strings; C, F, C7, Am, G, B-flat, and Gm chords; strumming and picking.

-Free Online Ukulele Lessons for Kids
+Free Online Ukulele Lessons

 If you aren’t quite up for the method books here are some great free online lessons for kids.
 Honestly the best place to find free lessons is on YouTube (as you probably already know).
 There are so many free good quality lessons available you shouldn’t have any trouble finding something that is right for your kids there.
 Here are a few other lessons to help get you started: